lennihein/cpu-emulator/doc/06_evaluation.md

         beq r4, r0, loop_label
     rdtsc r0

-When we start the emulator it automatically loads the program and shows first context screen, with the registers and default memory section initialised to zero and the instruction queue and reservation station still empty..
+When we start the emulator it automatically loads the program and shows first context screen, with the registers and default memory section initialised to zero and the instruction queue and reservation station still empty.
 <!-- pic ep_01_start.pngSS-->